ws-garcia/VBA-CSV-interface/docs/api/enumerations/typeconversion.md

 New
 {: .label .label-purple }

-Provides a list of constants for use to configure the Dynamic Typing conversion behavior.
+Provides a list of constants to configure the Dynamic Typing conversion behavior.
 {: .fs-6 .fw-300 }

 ---